-All pupils in KS2 learn French for no less than 30 minutes per week.
+All pupils in KS2 learn French for no less than 40 minutes per week.
 This time is made up of mainly dedicated language lessons, but sometimes cross-curricular approaches and using language for real purposes in daily classroom routines.
 French is taught by the class teacher.
-Teachers plan their lessons using the ilanguages scheme of work and can supplement this with their own ideas and experience and those of their colleagues.
+Teachers plan their lessons using the ilanguages scheme of work and can supplement this with their own ideas and experience, as well as those of their colleagues.

 The lessons are designed to motivate, captivate and interest children from the first moment.
 They have clear, achievable objectives and incorporate different learning styles to approach oracy, literacy and intercultural understanding.